summerginger/Belly-Button-Bio/README.md

 # Belly Button Biodiversity Dashboard [click here](https://summerginger.github.io/Belly-Button-Bio/)

 # Project Overview
 This project is to create a dashboard that displays demographic information of the bacteria data for each volunteer.
-The project includes the following:
+The project includes:

-•	Complete the demographic information panel for the selected volunteer ID number.
+•	The demographic information panel for the selected volunteer ID number.

 •	The bar chart shows the top 10 bacterial species in a volunteer's navel.